LabForComputationalVision/publications/README.md

     - cgi.media.mit.edu
 - some dead pages: replace with internet archive?
 - then some that look like they should be working but aren't, grep htmlproofer log to find
+- sort by at top of file, should those be buttons? radio input?

 ## Notes